MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 ## Usage

 Automation APIs provide capability for automating company setup through APIs.
-Once the tenants have been created, the automation APIs can be used to hydrate the tenant - to bring the tenant up to a wanted state.
-Usually this process involves:
+The automation APIs are used to hydrate tenants, that is, to bring them to a desired state.
+Service-to-service authentication is only intended to support the hydration of companies as supported by the Automation APIs.
-- creating a new company on the tenant
-- applying RapidStart packages
-- installing extensions
-- adding users to user groups and assigning permission sets to users.

 The **D365 Automation** entitlements give access to APIs in the `/api/microsoft/automation` route by using the OAuth client credentials flow.
-An application token with `Automation.ReadWrite.All` scope is needed for accessing [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Automation APIs.
+An application token with the `Automation.ReadWrite.All` scope is needed for accessing [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Automation APIs.

-Service-to-service authentication is only intended to support the hydration of companies supported by the Automation APIs.

 ## Setup Overview